sdiehl/sdiehl/README.md

 ## Technologies

 The following is a list of technologies I specialize in and utilize.
-Additional projects and contributions can be found on my [GitHub](https://github.com/sdiehl).

 **⚙️ Compilers**
 MLIR, LLVM, CUDA, Triton, Tree-sitter, Cranelift, WASM, Clang.